cncf/wg-serverless/workflow/spec/spec.md

 }
 ```

-and the state is defined as:
+and the task is defined as:

 <table>
 <tr>